Campus Planning and Design

 Peter Hermida, R.A., C.I.D.

-The Office of Campus Planning and Design (CPD) is under the jurisdiction of the Assistant
+The Office of Campus Planning and Design (CPD) is under the jurisdiction of the Vice

-Vice President for Facilities.
-Its staff is typically composed of architects, intern-architects,
+President for Finance and Administration.
+Its staff is typically composed of architects,

-interior designers, project managers, facilities coordinators and administrative support
+intern-architects, interior designers, project managers, facilities coordinators and

 Major areas of responsibility include: architecture (new construction, renovations and alterations to existing facilities), site and space planning, interior design, code compliance, relocation management, space management, furniture, furnishings, flooring and window treatment, signage, artwork, interior plantscaping, contract administration, construction administration, consultant coordination, budget planning and capital budget preparation.

-The Assistant Vice President for Facilities and the University Architect work closely with CUNY's Office of Facilities Planning, Construction and Management, the Department of Space Planning and Capital Budget, and, the Department of Design, Construction and Management to ensure that good contextual design permeates the integrated programmatic, financial and physical planning process.
+The Vice President for Finance and Administration (also the Chief Facilities Officer) and the University Architect work closely with CUNY's Office of Facilities Planning, Construction and Management, the Department of Space Planning and Capital Budget, and, the Department of Design, Construction and Management to ensure that good contextual design permeates the integrated programmatic, financial and physical planning process.
 This includes: